 How Arizona Handles a Nonresident's Estate

-Arizona is home to many people who maintain property here while living in another state.
+Many people own real property in Arizona while living in another state.
 When that person passes away, Arizona may open an ancillary probate for the local assets.
-Once the Arizona proceedings wrap up, this statute directs what happens next.
+Once those proceedings wrap up, this statute directs what happens next.

 The estate of a nonresident decedent being administered by a personal representative appointed in this state shall, if there is a personal representative of the decedent's domicile willing to receive it, be distributed to the domiciliary personal representative for the benefit of the successors of the decedent.

-A.R.S. § 14-3816The default rule is straightforward: send the assets to the personal representative in the home state.
-That person handles the final distribution to heirs and beneficiaries according to the domiciliary state's laws and the terms of the will.
+A.R.S. § 14-3816The default rule is simple: send the assets to the personal representative in the home state.
+That person then distributes everything to heirs and beneficiaries under the home state's laws and the will.

 When Arizona Keeps the Assets